Everspace/Excellent-Homebrew-Approach/content/_evocations/Handwerksring/Bridling the Anthill.md

 - Distance Shifting Arete
 ---

-With a flourish essence infused chains whirl themselves out from the solar’s surroundings.
+With a flourish, essence-infused chains whirl themselves out from the solar’s surroundings.
 Shackles that bind even countless enemies to the exalt’s will.

 You may begin a **basic project** (page 31689) to create bindings in order to establish a grapple on a battle group with a difficulty equal to its
 (Size * (Might + 1) ).